Dhananjaya Y. Chandrachud: Free speech

 Terming dissent as "the safety valve of democracy", he has authored judgments upholding the right to the freedom of speech in numerous cases.
 In Indibility Creative Pvt Ltd v State of West Bengal, he authored a judgment which imposed a fine on the State of West Bengal and granted remedial compensation for disallowing the screening of the political satire Bhobishyoter Bhoot through extra-constitutional measures.
 The Court had, by an interim order, directed that there must be no bar on the screening of the movie.
 In the final judgment, Chandrachud held that even if there was any apprehension of public discontent, police protection must be provided instead of prohibiting the display of the movie.
 The judgment is noteworthy for its recognition of the positive duty on the State to protect the freedom of speech and expression.
 He held that:Free speech cannot be gagged for fear of the mob…Political freedoms impose a restraining influence on the state by carving out an area in which the state shall not interfere.
 Hence, these freedoms are perceived to impose obligations of restraint on the state.
 But, apart from imposing 'negative' restraints on the state these freedoms impose a positive mandate as well.
 In its capacity as a public authority enforcing the rule of law, the state must ensure that conditions in which these freedoms flourish are maintained.
-In the space reserved for the free exercise of speech and expression, the state cannot look askance when organized interests threaten the existence of freedom.
+In the space reserved for the free exercise of speech and expression, the state cannot look askance when organised interests threaten the existence of freedom.
 The state is duty bound to ensure the prevalence of conditions in which of those freedoms can be exercised.
-The instruments of the state must be utilized to effectuate the exercise of freedom.The judgment was reported for preventing the censorship of free speech and limiting its exceptions strictly to the grounds mentioned in Article 19(2) of the Constitution.
-In another occasion, he has given judgment against freedom of expression: in the UPSC Jihad case, "Your client is doing a disservice to the nation and is not accepting India is a melting point of diverse cultures.
+The instruments of the state must be utilised to effectuate the exercise of freedom.The judgment was reported for preventing the censorship of free speech and limiting its exceptions strictly to the grounds mentioned in Article 19(2) of the Constitution.
+In another occasion, he has ruled against freedom of expression in the UPSC Jihad case, "Your client is doing a disservice to the nation and is not accepting India is a melting point of diverse cultures.
 Your client needs to exercise his freedom with caution".